hipe/tmx/lib/skylab/beauty-salon/doc/issues/030-name-conventions.md

 ## some thoughts on the name `name`

+(EDIT: we use the name `name` strictly for name functions..but this may change. the platform uses it for a const name, we may eschew using it at all for this reason - collisions with the platform method are problematic)

 Don't use it.
 As a complete variable or method name, "name" is so vague that it itself is almost useless as a name.
 Is it a symbol or a string?